Table of contents

 1) Agility and Faster Provisioning

-The ability to immediately grant your users access to these tools is one of the best aspects of as-a-service solutions.
+One of the best aspects of as-a-service solutions is the ability to grant your users access to these tools immediately.
 In addition, SECaaS solutions are available on demand where and when you need them and may be scaled up or down as needed.
 That means there is no longer any ambiguity regarding deployment or upgrades because your SECaaS supplier will handle both for you and make it all apparent through a web-based dashboard.

 2) Enhanced Visibility

-Your business can see all its traffic, applications being used, and any hacked IoT devices, threats, and policy violations being stopped.
-And much more in real-time, thanks to cloud security as a service.
+Thanks to cloud security as a service, your business can see all its traffic, application security as a service being used, and any hacked IoT devices, threats, and policy violations being stopped—and much more—in real time.
 An integrated cloud solution offers a centralized view of all activities across cyber security services, including firewall, sandbox, secure web gateway, advanced threat protection, data loss prevention, bandwidth control, and more.
-This resembles a security information and event management (SIEM) system.
+This resembles an information security as a service and event management (SIEM) system.

 3) Less Vulnerability